-11. There has been a lot of motion on the vintage watch market in the past 5-7 years.
+11. There has been a lot of movement on the vintage watch market in the past 5-7 years.
 What do you personally think about this market and does it have any relevance for the brand Audemars Piguet?

 Absolutely.
 It is becoming bigger and bigger.
 In terms of true vintage watches, we face many challenges, as it is hard to find old AP watches in good condition.
 So, the prices at auctions have risen a lot.
 Pre-owned watches are a huge topic.
 We are currently developing our certified pre-owned strategy, but we will do it on our own terms and at our own pace.
 We are not interested in being the first.

 12. In your view, in what direction is the watch industry moving?

 We are eight billion people on this planet.
 So, there are around 80 million very wealthy people.
 Let’s divide this by four to have the top wealthiest people on the planet, 20 million.
 Last year, around 600,000 mechanical watches were made at top price.
 As you can see, there is a huge potential.